 Wisconsin covers 54,310 square miles, with an estimated 2014 population of 5,757,564 people – 26% of whom live in rural Wisconsin (USDA-ERS).

 The state has 58 hospitals identified as Critical Access Hospitals (Flex Team, 11/2014).
-There are 67 Rural Health Clinics in Wisconsin (CMS, 2015), and 16 Federally Qualified Health Centers provide services at 96 sites in the state.
+There are 67 Rural Health Clinics in Wisconsin (CMS, 2015) and 16 Federally Qualified Health Centers provide services at 96 sites in the state.

-Wisconsin also has three CALS-certified hospitals:
+Wisconsin also has one CALS-certified hospitals:

 - Mayo Clinic Health System-Chippewa Valley Hospital Bloomer, Wisconsin website

 By MAGGIE NELSON In resource-constrained environments like rural Alaska, time and education can mean the difference between life and death. https://www.kucb.org/post/alaska-healthcare-professionals-gather-rural-emergency-medical-training#stream/0 In mid-October of...

 Ernie Ruiz MD Passes Away — Father of Emergency Medicine